What Is Pancreatic Cancer?

 - Older age

-- A personal history of any type of cancer
+- A personal history of any cancer

 - Inherited risk of pancreatic cancer through genetics and family history